PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 ## PX4 Distance Sensor

-PX4 does **not yet support** collision avoidance using a rangfinder connected directly to the flight controller).
+PX4 does **not yet support** collision prevention using a rangefinder connected directly to the flight controller).
 We plan to add support very soon.